- Has served as president of the International Peace Bureau and the Hague Appeal for Peace

 In 1999 Weiss was honored by the Phelps Stokes Fund for the Africa-related work she had done over the years, most notably as executive director of the African-American Students Foundation in the early Sixties.

-Eight days after the 9/11 terrorist attacks, Weiss lent her name to a Statement titled “Justice not Vengeance,” which said that a military response by America would only “spark a cycle of escalating violence,” and that bringing the perpetrators “to justice under the rule of law—not military action—is the way to end the violence.”
-To view a list of additional notable signatories, click here.
+Eight days after the 9/11 terrorist attacks against the United States, Weiss lent her name to a Statement titled “Justice Not Vengeance,” which said that a military response by America would only “spark a cycle of escalating violence,” and that bringing the perpetrators “to justice under the rule of law—not military action—is the way to end the violence.”
+Among the other signatories were such notables as Harry Belafonte, John Cavanagh, Danny Glover, Ziad Asali, Medea Benjamin, Ben Cohen, Ossie Davis, Ruby Dee, Barbara Ehrenreich, Mike Farrell, Jerry Greenfield, Randy Hayes, Steve Kirsch, Saul Landau, Michael Lerner, Rosa Parks, Bonnie Raitt, Marcus Raskin, Michael Ratner, Mark Ritchie, Edward Said, Martin Sheen, Alice Slater, Gloria Steinem, and Alice Walker.
+To view a more comprehensive list of names, click here.

 From 2000-2006, Weiss served as president of the International Peace Bureau.
 She also continued her duties as president of the Hague Appeal for Peace throughout this period, and served as a steering committee member of the recently formed Peace and Security Funders Group.